 Performance during the year: Northern Powergrid and IUS both operate a United Kingdom Accreditation Service scheme for environmental management and is certified to the environmental management systems standard ISO 14001:2015.
 The ISO 14001 standard is designed to enhance environmental performance, fulfil compliance obligations and achieve environmental objectives, all of which contribute to the achievement of Northern Powergrid's KPIs.
-A full recertification assessment was carried out in March 2020 and surveillance audits are carried out twice per calendar year, the last one being conducted in October 2020.
+A full recertification assessment was carried out in March 2020 and surveillance audits are carried out twice per calendar year, the last one being conducted in October 2021.
 Continued certification was confirmed following each audit.

 Northern Powergrid's carbon footprint reporting framework is certified under the Certified Emissions Measurement and Reduction Scheme for compliance with ISO 14064-1:2006.
-The last full audit was undertaken in August 2020, where continued certification was confirmed.
-Initiatives including the introduction of electric vehicles and continued deployment of a forward looking infra-red camera and an SF6 spectrum imager (which both aid the identification of leaking gas-filled equipment), led to a further improvement in reducing Northern Powergrid's carbon footprint during the year to 31,686 tonnes (2019: 35,130 tonnes).
-This improvement demonstrated a carbon footprint reduction of 46% at 31 December 2020, well ahead of the original 10% commitment and in line with the 40% stretch target applied for the 2019/20 Regulatory Year
+The last full audit was undertaken in August 2021, where continued certification was confirmed.
+Remote working and less travel have led to a further reduction in Northern Powergrid's carbon footprint to 30,733 tonnes (2020: 31,573 tonnes).
+This improvement demonstrated a carbon footprint reduction of 49% at 31 December 2021, well ahead of the original 10% commitment and in line with the forecast of 50% by the end of the ED1 Period.

-In support of the target to further reduce oil and fluid loss, the 2020 annual environmental improvement plan included replacing fluid-filled cables and locating cable fluid leaks more quickly.
-However, due to a number of cable leaks, Northern Powergrid reported a total fluid loss of 31,237 litres (2019: 30,138).
-The relevant cables have now been replaced.
-In relation to the Business Plan commitment, at 31 December 2020, Northern Powergrid had achieved a 41% reduction in oil and fluid loss (relative to 1 April 2015) and in line with achieving a 47% reduction by the end of the ED1 period.
+In support of the target to further reduce oil and fluid loss, the 2021 annual environmental improvement plan included replacing fluid-filled cables and locating cable fluid leaks more quickly resulting in a total fluid loss of Northern Powergrid of 30,484 litres (2020: 31,237).
+In relation to the Business Plan commitment, at 31 December 2021, Northern Powergrid had achieved a 43% reduction in oil and fluid loss, well ahead of the original 15% commitment and on target to achieve a 49% reduction by the end of the ED1 Period.